๐ŸŒ€Principles of Physics III

 Hydrogen Atom Wave Functions

-Compare: Particle in a Box vs. Harmonic Oscillator—both show quantization, but the box has energies proportional to n2n^2 while the oscillator has energies proportional to nn.
-The oscillator also has zero-point energy, which the box formulation doesn't emphasize.
+Compare: Particle in a Box vs. Harmonic Oscillator โ€” both show quantization, but the box has energies proportional to n2n^2 (increasing spacing) while the oscillator has energies proportional to n+12n + \frac{1}{2} (equal spacing).
+The oscillator also has zero-point energy, and its wave functions extend into classically forbidden regions.
 Know which model applies to which physical situation.

 Quantum Phenomena Beyond Classical Intuition

-Some quantum predictions have no classical analog—these effects demonstrate that quantum mechanics isn't just "small-scale classical physics."
+Some quantum predictions have no classical analog.
+These effects demonstrate that quantum mechanics isn't just "small-scale classical physics."

 Tunneling Effect

-Compare: Tunneling vs. Classical Reflection—classically, a particle with energy less than the barrier height always reflects.
+Compare: Tunneling vs. Classical Reflection โ€” classically, a particle with energy less than the barrier height always reflects.
 Quantum mechanically, there's always some probability of transmission.
 This distinction is a favorite exam topic for testing conceptual understanding.

 Quick Reference Table